Spanish 'terror lyrics' rapper on the run

 - Saudi women troll men telling them 'You won't drive'

-Catalonia's ex-leader Carlos Puidgdemont, recently detained in Germany after himself going into exile following the Catalan independence referendum last year, tweeted support for Valtonyc:
+Catalonia's ex-leader Carles Puidgdemont, recently detained in Germany after himself going into exile following the Catalan independence referendum last year, tweeted support for Valtonyc:

 "All my affection to you for a difficult decision, but it allows you to continue defending values and fundamental freedoms without which there is no democracy."